tact-lang/tact-by-example/src/routes/(examples)/03-receivers/content.md

 ## Receivers

+When designing your contract, make a list of every operation that your contract supports, then, define a message for each operation, and finally, implement a handler for each message containing the logic of what to do when it arrives.

 Contract methods named `receive()` are the handlers that process each incoming message type.
-Tact will automatically route the correct message to the correct receiver listening for it.
+Tact will automatically route every incoming message to the correct receiver listening for it according to its type.

-## Hardware wallets and blind signing

-When working with dangerous contracts that handle a lot of money, users are encouraged to use hardware wallets like [Ledger](https://www.ledger.com/).
-Hardware wallets cannot decode binary messages to confirm to the user what they're actually signing.
-Tact supports textual messages for this reason, since they can easily be confirmed with users, eliminating phishing risks.
+Messages are defined using the `message` keyword.
+They can carry input arguments.
+Notice that for integers, you must define the encoding size, just like in state variables.
+When somebody sends the message, they serialize it over the wire.